 All original papers are reviewed for statistical methods by a medical statistics expert.
 Statistical methods review is carried out in addition to the peer review.

 All articles undergo a single blind peer-review.
 Reviewing manuscripts is confidential in relation to the reviewers (ie, the author does not know who the reviewer).
 Disclosure of the confidential details of the manuscript review will be considered as violation of the authors and reviewer rights.
 Breach of confidentiality is only possible in case of declaration of data inaccuracy or falsification.

 Peer reviewers are chosen among the members of the editorial board or editorial council.
 According to the Editor-in-Chief decision other expert consultants may also be involved in the peer-review.
 The peer review can not be provided by an author (co-author) of the manuscript.
 The peer reviewers are responsible to prevent the publication of articles containing violations of scientific ethics and serious deviations from Good Publication Practice.

-The timeliness is determined by the technical secretary assuring to avoid delays in publication.
 The duration of the peer review procedure usually does not exceed 3 weeks.
-The period from the date of registration to the final decision date is usually not more than 2 months.
+The period from the date of registration to the final decision date is usually not more than 4 months.

 Peer reviewers will consider following aspects when reviewing the manuscript:

 1. Whether the content of the article complies to the title;